Khaya Mara

-Khayarmara is a town located in Wards 10 and 11 of Bardibas Municipality in the Mahottari District of Madhesh Province, south-eastern Nepal.
+Khaya Mara is a town located in Wards 10 and 11 of Bardibas Municipality in the Mahottari District of Madhesh Province, south-eastern Nepal.
 Previously a separate village development committee, it was later integrated into the municipality system of Nepal.
 According to the 2021 Nepal census, it had a population of 8,502 people living in 1,163 individual households.